mpatt403/A3Q1/README.md

 # A3Q1

-Make a database in pgadmin 4
+Make a database in pgadmin 4 then
 Copy/paste sql queries from Queries.txt to pgadmin4 query tool

 Download A3Q1_Application folder